dell/karavi-authorization/README.md

 [![Go version](https://img.shields.io/github/go-mod/go-version/dell/karavi-authorization)](go.mod)
 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/dell/karavi-authorization?include_prereleases&label=latest&style=flat-square)](https://github.com/dell/karavi-authorization/releases/latest)

 Karavi Authorization is part of the [Karavi](https://github.com/dell/karavi) open source suite of Kubernetes storage enablers for Dell EMC products.
-Karavi Authorization provides storage and Kubernetes administrators the ability to apply RBAC for Dell EMC CSI Drivers by deploying a proxy between the CSI driver and the storage system to enforce role based access and usage rules.
+Karavi Authorization provides storage and provides Kubernetes administrators the ability to apply RBAC for Dell EMC CSI Drivers.
+It does this by deploying a proxy between the CSI driver and the storage system to enforce role based access and usage rules.

 Storage administrators of compatible storage platforms will be able to apply quota and RBAC rules that instantly and automatically restrict cluster tenants usage of storage resources.
 Users of storage through Karavi Authorization do not need to have storage admin root credentials to access the storage system.